 Originally invented by the Japanese engineer Masahiro Hara back in 1994 QR codes were initially used to track vehicles during the manufacturing process.

 QR codes as payment apps, however, first started in China in 2014 due to a popular self-service QR code reader.
-From there, QR code mobile payment systems have taken wing in China (where it has more or less replaced both cash and cards), Europe, Spain, and the US, in part due to the 2020 pandemic making mobile touch-free payments a necessity for all businesses.
+From there, QR code mobile payment systems have taken wing in China (where it has more or less replaced both cash and cards), Europe, Spain, and the US.

 How do I accept QR code payments?

-Our MONEI Pay plan is the fastest way to start accepting QR code payments either in your retail store or on the go if you’re experimenting with pop-up events.
-QR code payments are also great for food trucks, taxi drivers, restaurants, and service-based businesses like fitness trainers and lawyers, for example.
+Our MONEI Pay plan is the fastest way to start accepting payments via QR codes either in your retail store or on the go if you’re experimenting with pop-up events.
+These types of payments are also great for food trucks, taxi drivers, restaurants, and service-based businesses like fitness trainers and lawyers, for example.

 Getting started is quick and easy:

-- Order your QR code welcome pack or generate digital QR codes in your MONEI Pay account
+- Generate digital QR codes in your MONEI Pay account.

-- Then the customer can scan the QR code (physical or digital) to complete the payment from their smartphone
+- Then the customer can scan the QR code to complete the payment from their smartphone.

-Scan one of the QR codes below to demo MONEI QR
+Scan one of the QR codes below to demo MONEI Pay

 You’ll be able to accept credit and debit cards and digital wallets like Apple Pay, Google Pay, and Click to Pay.
-These payment methods will be configured by default, but you can deactivate them if you’d like or set up more payment methods including Bizum, Spain's well-known peer-to-peer payment app.
+These payment methods will be configured by default, but you can deactivate them if you’d like or set up more options including Bizum, Spain's most popular local payment method.

 What’s the difference between static and dynamic QR codes?

-There are two types of QR codes that you can generate both digitally on your mobile device and physically as stickers or paper signs to accept payments: static QR codes and dynamic QR codes.
+There are two types of QR codes that you can generate to accept payments: static QR codes and dynamic QR codes.